joshlong/bootiful-microservices/README.md

 To follow the simple Spring Boot CLI example:

-- in a new file, called `hi.groovy`, type:
+- in a new file called `hi.groovy` type:

 ```
 @RestController